👉 Thinking about switching? Get up to four months free when you join Nextiva up to 100 employees.

 Contract length and per-minute rates

 Vonage typically requires a one-year contract for new accounts.
-While base plans offer unlimited domestic calling, international calls and exceeding included minutes (if applicable) may incur per-minute charges.
+While basic plans offer unlimited domestic calling, international calls and exceeding included minutes (if applicable) may incur per-minute charges.
 Be sure to check Vonage’s rate sheet for specific international rates.

 Free trial/guarantee